Thursday, 30 October 2025

 Next Year's Conference

 The 2026 Omega conference will be held at the Nunyara Conference Centre in Belair, Adelaide from 16-18 October.
-Guest speakers have already been lined up from the US and the UK, so mark your calendars now.
+Guest speakers have already been lined up from the US and the UK, and local speakers will be announced at a later date.
+So mark your calendars now.

 If any of the other retreat attendees would like to share what you got out of the retreat, we'd love you to add a comment below.
 It was a blast!